clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/cgdisk-manual-install.rst

       Figure 13: :guilabel:`Set mount point of sda1`

 #.
-Do the same for the Linux filesystem partition type by highlighting the
+Do the same for the Linux filesystem partition by highlighting the
-   :guilabel:`sda3` menu entry and entering the information shown in figure 14 to set the :file:`/` root directory and enable formatting:
+   :guilabel:`Linux filesystem` menu entry and entering the information shown in figure 14 to set the :guilabel:`Enter mount point:` to :file:`/` and enable formatting:

    .. figure:: figures/cgdisk-manual-install-14.png
       :scale: 50 %